UN Chief Calls For End To Ukraine Crisis

-(MENAFN- IANS) United Nations, Feb 24 (IANS) UN Secretary-General Antonio Guterres has called for an end to the Ukraine crisis.
+(MENAFN- Famagusta Gazette) UN Secretary-General Antonio Guterres on Friday called for an end to the Ukraine crisis.

-He made the appeal on Friday at a Security Council meeting scheduled to coincide with the second anniversary of Russia's special military operation in Ukraine, Xinhua news agency reported.
+He made the appeal at a Security Council meeting scheduled to coincide with the second anniversary of Russia's special military operation in Ukraine.

 International disputes shall be settled by peaceful means and all states shall refrain from the threat or use of force against the territorial integrity or political independence of any other state, he said.